 - The accredited JTAC desktop simulation training system, which has been fielded at nearly 40 Air Force Special Operations Command (AFSOC), Air Combat Command (ACC), and Air Support Operations Squadron (ASOS) sites.
 The system was granted accreditation in 2012 by the Joint Fire Support Executive Steering Committee for JTAC training.

-- The U.S. Navy's Combined Arms Virtual Environment (CAVE) training dome and desktop systems, which are curently in use at three US-based facilities.
+- The U.S. Navy's Combined Arms Virtual Environment (CAVE) training dome and desktop systems, which are currently in use at three US-based facilities.

 MACE is also coupled with VRSG in multiple other simulation training systems, including:

 - The USAF Joint Terminal Control Training and Rehearsal System (JTC-TRS).

 - The US ANG Advanced Joint Terminal Attack Controller Training System (AAJTS).

 - The Immersive Close Air Support Simulator (iCASS) FAC/JTAC dome training system at the Joint Forward Air Control Training and Standardisation Unit (JFACTSU), Royal Air Force Station Leeming.